Tobacco Smoke Residue Can Become Airborne Again Indoors

 Though they could not identify the exact source, the researchers suspect the thirdhand smoke from these smokers made its way into the classroom and stuck to surfaces there.
 The compounds were then exposed to another chemical — possibly ammonia from people's breath or skin, or even cleaning products — and became gaseous again.

-At that point, they attached themselves to tiny air particles that had come inside through the HVAC system, which in summer months pulls in outside air and chills it.
+The Drexel researchers suggest that after becoming gaseous again, smoke residue compounds can attach themselves to tiny air particles that come inside through a building's HVAC system, which in summer months pulls in outside air and chills it.
 That cooling process condenses water vapor in the air, which primes those outside particles — which can come from everything from car exhaust to power plant emissions — to react with thirdhand smoke gasses.
-Once the chemicals attached themselves to the air particles, the building's air distribution carried those chemicals throughout the building, including the classroom researchers studied.
+Once the chemicals attach themselves to the air particles, the building's air distribution carries those chemicals throughout the building, including to the classroom researchers studied.

 All this means people could be unwittingly exposed to thirdhand smoke in higher volumes than previously thought — even in locations where smoking has been verboten for years.

 The Drexel researchers took their measurements in August 2014, at a time when the building's air conditioning unit was in heavy use.
 They confirmed the findings in the lab, and repeated the experiment in August 2016 with the same results.
-However, when they repeated the experiment in winter months, they found no thirdhand smoke chemicals in the room, showing that the cooling of outside air was key for uptake into the air.
+However, when they repeated the experiment in winter months, they found no thirdhand smoke compounds in the room, showing that the cooling of outside air was key for their uptake into the air.

 There aren't good data on the health effects of thirdhand smoke on humans.
 Studies have shown liver problems and metabolic issues in mice, but the area of study is relatively new when compared to the more established literature on secondhand smoke, for which the level of exposure to harmful chemicals is much greater than thirdhand smoke.